-- Over 60s, Disabled and 11-25’s (Young Scot) applying for a new card online at getyournec.scot.
+- Over 60s or Disabled applying for a new card online at getyournec.scot.
 No application form will be required in this case

 - If you cannot provide the relevant digital evidence to allow you to apply online please contact Customer Service by email: firstname.lastname@example.org or 0300 123 4565 for further information

-- Contact Customer Services, by email: firstname.lastname@example.org or phone 0300 123 4565, with your name, date of birth, full address and previous address if you have moved since your last card was received.
+- If you cannot provide the relevant digital evidence to allow you to apply online please contact Customer Services, by email: email@example.com or phone 0300 123 4565, with your name, date of birth, full address and previous address, if you have moved since your last card was received.

-Most details will be captured over the phone by registrars, with a strict appointment system for face-to-face signing of papers.
+Births registered on Mondays/Tuesdays and Thursdays with details captured over the phone by registrars and a strict appointment system for face-to-face signing of papers.
 Social distancing will be observed and residents should not enter the registration office without a valid appointment.

 Marriages and civil partnerships